How to File Chapter 7 Bankruptcy for Free in Georgia: A Step-by-Step Guide

 Eligibility Requirements for Chapter 7 in Georgia

-- Income test: Your income must be below Georgia’s median income for your household size.
-If it’s higher, don’t worry!
-You might still qualify after passing the “means test.”
+- Income Test: Your income must be below Georgia’s median income for your household size.
+If it’s higher, you may still qualify by passing the “means test.”

-- Means test: This calculates if you have enough disposable income to repay some debts.
-If you pass, welcome to the Chapter 7 club!
+- Means Test: This determines whether you have disposable income to repay debts.

-- Previous bankruptcies: You can’t have filed for Chapter 7 in the last eight years or Chapter 13 in the last six years.
+- Previous Bankruptcies: You cannot have filed for Chapter 7 in the last eight years or Chapter 13 in the last six years.

-- Georgia residency: You must have lived in Georgia for at least 91 days before filing.
+- Residency: You must have lived in Georgia for at least 91 days prior to filing.

 Options for Filing Chapter 7 with Limited Funds